DCgov/dcgov.github.io/_pages/information.md

 ## Open Data and Other Open Government Information

-* [Open Data](http://dc.gov/node/158852) - provides hundreds of data feeds on District government information
+* [Open Data](http://dc.gov/node/158852) - provides hundreds of data feeds of District government information
 * [DC Regulations and DC Register](http://dc.gov/node/148382) - provides access to District regulations, the District Register and Mayoral Orders
 * [Contracts and Procurement](http://contracts.dc.gov/) - provides contracting information from a variety of agency sources
 * [Budget and Revenue](http://cfo.dc.gov/page/budget) - provides comprehensive information about the District's budget